Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Related Work

 \subsection{Knowledge Graphs in Storytelling and Multimodal Media}

-Knowledge graphs have become increasingly prominent in storytelling research due to their ability to represent structured relationships across static, dynamic, and multimodal domains.
-As summarized in recent surveys~\cite{liang2024survey, lymperaiou2024survey}, they support narrative understanding by encoding entities, events, and their interconnections in an interpretable form.
-This structure enables downstream reasoning tasks such as event prediction, story generation, and character modeling.
+Knowledge graphs have emerged as a powerful representation for modeling structured relationships across static, dynamic, and multimodal narrative domains.
+Surveys by Liang et al.~\cite{liang2024survey} and Lymperaiou and Stamou~\cite{lymperaiou2024survey} highlight how knowledge graphs support the encoding of entities, events, and their relationships in interpretable formats.
+These structures enable a variety of downstream tasks, including event prediction, narrative generation, and character modeling.

-Several approaches have explored using KGs for data-to-text storytelling~\cite{mishra2019storytelling} and for multimedia narrative construction using linked data and neural models~\cite{renzi2023storytelling}.
-Hierarchical narrative modeling~\cite{akimoto2017computational, lee2020learning} has also been explored, although often without explicit graph representations.
-More recent work combines visual input with graph reasoning modules for grounded storytelling~\cite{hsu2020knowledge, xu2021imagine}, highlighting the potential to combine visual and relational knowledge.
+Prior work has explored data-to-text storytelling using graph-based planning~\cite{mishra2019storytelling} and multimedia story generation through linked data and neural models~\cite{renzi2023storytelling}.
+Hierarchical narrative structures have also been addressed~\cite{akimoto2017computational,lee2020learning}, although not always through explicit graph representations.
+More recent approaches have incorporated visual input and graph-based reasoning for grounded storytelling~\cite{hsu2020knowledge,xu2021imagine}, indicating the growing interest in integrating relational and perceptual knowledge.
+In the domain of interactive narrative authoring, recent ICIDS research has explored the use of knowledge graphs to support authoring workflows and mixed-initiative storytelling.
+Abhilash and Nack~\cite{abhilash2024design} propose design principles for constructing customized knowledge graphs for interactive digital narrative tools.
+Knight and Eladhari~\cite{knight2024mixed} investigate the creation of comics in mixed initiative as part of artistic practice, further underscoring the growing relevance of symbolic representations in digital narrative systems.

-Although these efforts demonstrate the power of knowledge-enhanced narrative systems, most focus on generation, and relatively few address fine-grained, interpretable narrative comprehension; furthermore, hierarchical reasoning across different levels of narrative abstraction remains underexplored.
-In contrast, our work focuses on constructing and linking panel-level, event-level, and temporal knowledge graphs to support structured reasoning in multimodal visual narratives.
+Despite these advances, most existing methods focus on generation rather than comprehension, and relatively few provide fine-grained, interpretable representations.
+In addition, hierarchical reasoning across levels of abstraction, such as panels, events, and story arcs, remains underexplored.
+Our framework directly addresses this gap by linking panel-level, event-level, and temporal graphs to support symbolic, cross-modal narrative reasoning.